 Whereas previous studies suggest that patients’ assessments of bowel preparation are not reliable, a study suggests that photographic examples of rectal effluents may help predict the quality of bowel preparation.

-A clear yellow rectal effluent (diluted urine) is the goal.
+A clear yellow rectal effluent (diluted urine) is the goal for your bowel prep color.
 The yellow color is from bile stain.

 People that are likely to have an inadequate bowel prep during colonoscopy have been identified in multiple studies.

 Different poop stages during bowel preparation for colonoscopy